Reunited with the Help of the Resistance

 All through John’s ordeal in occupied Europe, the only thing Madge knew was that he was ‘missing in action.’
 He was unable to contact her until just before he arrived back in England.
 The couple were re-united on 8th August, at the Wrens’ quarters in Stanmore.
 His first words to her were, “When are we getting married?”
 To which she replied, “Anytime you want!”
 They tied the knot on 30th September, 1944, and were happily married for 55 years, until John passed away in 1999.
 Madge said, “we were in love and loved each other the whole time.”

-You can hear Madge talk about her own top-secret work at Stanmore, here.
+You can read more about Madge’s top-secret work at Stanmore, here.

 Many thanks to “The Memory Project”, Historica Canada, for permission to use Madge Trull’s photographs and memories.